aishwaryaljadhav/speech-emotion-recognition/README.md

 # Speech Emotion Recognition

-This project detects human emotions (happy, sad, angry, neutral) from speech audio using machine learning and deep learning techniques.
+This project detects human emotions (happy, fear, disgust,  sad, angry) from speech audio using machine learning and deep learning techniques.

 ## Dataset
 The dataset used in this project can be downloaded from Kaggle: